 We share our observations with parents on an informal, day to day basis as well as at parents' evenings.
 Reception pupils will receive homework, this begins with the sound book.
 Each week, different letters are put into the book with help given on how to sound the letter and how to form it.
 Ideas for extension activities are also given.
-Later in the School year, a homework book is sent home each week with simple literacy and numeracy activities to complete.
 Any homework will be based on the learning that has taken place that week in the classroom.
 The class teacher will also discuss any homework with the parents because each pupil will have different needs at this early stage.
 Advice is always available on how to help pupils at home and the teacher will suggest games, books and simple activities.

 We strongly encourage parents to keep up to date with their pupil's progress and development and we encourage them to support learning at home.